-Herbert Spencer declares: "The question of acquired characters being transmissible is the most important question before the scientific Influences too world."
+Herbert Spencer declares: "The question of

+acquired characters being transmissible is the most important question before the scientific Influences too world."
 Society has too long ignored the power Long Ignored. of prenatal influences.
 Millions who might have been well born by proper antenatal training combine in their natures the worst elements of their parents.
-Holmes has aptly said: "Society finds that it is easier to hang a troublesome fellow, consign, a soul to perdition, or save it by saying mass, than to blame itself, or take the proper effort for improvement."
+Holmes has aptly said: "Society finds that it is easier to hang a troublesome fellow, consign a soul to perdition, or save it by saying mass, than to blame itself, or take the proper

 The importance of prenatal training is generally conceded.
-The necessity of intelligent procedure, system and order must be apparent to all Nature does nothing by Children Born of thoughtful persons. chance.
+The necessity of intelligent procedure, system and order must be apparent to all thoughtful persons.
+Nature does nothing by Children Born of chance.
 Throughout the whole realm of the uni-Blind Chance. verse all is order, system and law.
 Surely, an act so important, so vast, so far reaching, as the creation of a new life, should not be left to ignorance, chance or accident.
 Dr. John Cowan says: "Why is it that there is so much of plain, mediocre of mankind in the world?
-Why is it that where there is one success in life's enmal Prevails.
+Why effort for improvement."